Posts Tagged ‘facebook’

 - Netbook (way faster to take/tweet Tasting notes, and software tools on a PC are much better than a smartphone

 - Laptop (most for the IRL job emergencies)

-- iPhone 4 – for immediate upload of pics, and tasting notes during the walk around tastings, and the AWESOME iRhone iPhone app.
+- iPhone 4 – for immediate upload of pics, and tasting notes during the walk around tastings, and the AWESOME iRhone how to buy viagra in budapest iPhone app.